agnescameron/teaching-site/_pages/syllabus.md

 {{ post.date | date: "%m/%d" }} | [**{{post.title}}**]( {{post.url}} )  <br> {{ post.description}} |  {{post.assignment}}  <br> {% if post.assignment-due %} *due: {{post.assignment-due}}* {% endif %} | {% for reading in post.readings %}{{ reading }} {% endfor %} | {%endfor%}

 ## structure of the course
-This course is entirely project-based. this means no exams! but also this does mean that almost all of your grade is dependent on consistent, imaginative and thoughtful work on the weekly assignments.
+This course is entirely project-based. this means no exams -- but also this does mean that almost all of your grade is dependent on consistent, imaginative and thoughtful work on the weekly assignments.
 Considered together, these will give you a broad portfolio that demonstrates a range of skills and techniques.
 The assignments for this course consist of six 1-week assignments, two 2-week assignments, and a final project.
 Each of these will address a different form and set of ideas, though there are links between all of them, and you are welcome to use these to explore one continual theme.

 This class is not about having perfect code each week, and I would not expect you to.
 Publish and document whatever you have as you go along, so I can see your thoughts evolving as you go.
 That said, consistently incomplete, poor-quality or overly-simple solutions will definitely affect your grade.
 If you’re struggling, email me before saturday night at the latest, and turn up to office hours on Monday / make alternative arrangements, and we can work on getting you back on track.
 Don’t leave everything till the night before!